stephenafamo/bob/website/docs/code-generation/configuration.md

 To prevent generating a test for the random expression, set `no_randomization_test` to `true`.
 This is useful for low-cardinality types like `bool`.

+When testing the random expression, the value returned is compared to generated previous values using [go-cmp](https://github.com/google/go-cmp/cmp).
+Sometimes, it is necessary to pass options, and we can do that with the `cmp_options` and `cmp_options_imports` fields.

 ```yaml
 types:
   pq.BoolArray: